Mbanks1/sensible-bots-/README.md

 ![Psuedo + wireframe](https://imgur.com/PaqAafW.png)

 ### drink bots is fun tool that makes itself useful by providing creative drink ideas.
-In order to interact with Drink-Bots, Enter how you are feeling in the input feild and drink bots will generate a random cocktail recipe that also comes with a little advice !
+In order to interact with Drink-Bots, Enter how you are feeling in the input feild and drink bots will generate a random cocktail recipe that also comes with a little good advice !